 Options range from opening important programs such as the Control Panel over copying and pasting text, to switching profiles, running applications, using the magnifier, and simulating key strokes.
 The last option provides you with the means to map custom key combinations, for instance Ctrl-Shift-Esc, that you want to activate when you press the mouse button.
 Custom key combinations support extra commands on top of that.

-A selection of commands is available, wait for instance to wait or hold to hold down a key for some time, which you can make use of to customize the command further.
+A selection of commands is available; wait for instance to wait, or hold to hold down a key for some time, which you can make use of to customize the command further.
 You may also change the cursor appearance, e.g. to use a different cursor for different profiles.
 Once you are done hit apply to work with the new mouse functionality.